eigerco/hyperlane-monorepo/midnight/README.md

 - `canonicalId` = keccak256(message) - computed off-chain, included in metadata, signed by validators
 - `localHash` = Blake2b(message) - computed on-chain for deduplication and receipt lookup

-**Why Off-Chain ECDSA Verification?**
+**Why Off-Chain Signature Verification?**
-- Midnight's ZK circuits only support BIP-340 (Schnorr) signatures natively
+- Midnight does not yet support on-chain signature verification
-- ECDSA (secp256k1) verification would require expensive in-circuit computation
+- The `verifySecp256k1Signature` witness runs off-chain in the relayer's TypeScript code
-- Authorized relayers bridge the gap: verify ECDSA off-chain, attest with BIP-340 on-chain
+- Authorized relayers are trusted to honestly verify signatures
-- When native ECDSA/Ed25519 verification becomes available, ISM switches to native verification without changing the interface
+- When Midnight adds native secp256k1 verification, the witness implementation switches to on-chain verification without changing the contract interface

 **Why TypeScript Relayer?** Midnight's contract libraries (`@midnight-ntwrk/midnight-js-*`) are only available in TypeScript.
 Rust SDK doesn't exist for Midnight contract interaction.